technomancy/atreus-firmware/readme.md

 ## Layouts in JSON

-See `qwerty.json` for an example. `M-x atreus-make` will compile a given JSON file into a `.hex` file for uploading, and `M-x atreus-view` will compile JSON into an HTML table and open it in the browser.
+See `qwerty.json` for an example.

+The JSON layouts are parsed by the `atreus.el` code in Emacs. `M-x atreus-make` will compile a given JSON file into a `.hex` file for uploading, and `M-x atreus-view` will compile JSON into an HTML table and open it in the browser.
+The makefile will invoke Emacs to precompile the `layout.h` file, but if you just want the default you can copy `layout_qwerty.h` to `layout.h` and edit the makefile to skip the Emacs invocation.

-TODO: describe JSON format more thoroughly.
+The layout JSON should simply be a three-dimensional array.
+At the top level, every array element is a layer.
+You can have up to 64 layers.
+Each layer is an array of rows, and each row is an array of keycodes.
+A keycode can either be a keypress (described in `usb_keyboard.h`), a keypress with a modifier (like `["shift", "7"]` to insert a `&` character), `"fn"` to switch to layer 1 while held, or `["layer", 0]` to switch to a given layer beyond while the key is being held.
+It's also advised to include a `["reset"]` key as this is used to program updates to the firmware.
+Finally, an empty string can be used to indicate a keypress which does nothing.

 ## Layouts in C